dataplane-app/dataplane-documentation/docs/create-a-data-pipeline.md

 <br />

 :::info
 You can fully replace the code.
-It is safe to remove any print statements at the top.
-Usually looks something similar to this:
+It is safe to remove any print statements at the top which usually look similar to this:
 ```python
 print("Pipeline id: d81e1c73-b45f-4ff2-81a8-70604606045b")
 print("Node id: 2cefb087-dbb6-48bc-91b8-6708ec6e5606")